barumau/PanGlobish/english/201_lecion_1.md

 ## Answers to the Exercises

 1. he's name is Adam.
-2. he's name is Maria.
+2. he's name is Sara.
-3. de's name is Adam en Maria.
+3. de's name is Adam en Sara.
 4. he is Adam.
-5. he is Maria.
+5. he is Sara.
-6. de is Adam en Maria.
+6. de is Adam en Sara.
-7. Adam en Maria is hapi.
+7. Adam en Sara is hapi.
 8. wa is yu's name.
 9. mi's name is _ _ _ _ _ _.
 10. mi is _ _ _ _ _ _.